Jonathancui123/Python-Multithread-Scraper/README.md

 # Python-Multithread-Scraper
-Quick project to learn about multithreading in python and web scraping with Selenium + BeautifulSoup.
+Python-Multithread-Scraper is a project for me to learn about multithreading in python and web scraping with Selenium + BeautifulSoup.

 This project is set up to scrape ~3.6k of the most viewed definitions from the popular site UrbanDictionary.com

-getPopularLinks.py scrapes links to the most popular words from Urban Dictionary's "most popular words by letter" pages - exports a .txt file getDefinitions.py scrapes the top definition for each popular word - exports a .csv file with the word, the meaning, and an example in each row
+getPopularLinks.py scrapes links to the most popular words from Urban Dictionary's "most popular words by letter" pages - exports a .txt file

+getDefinitions.py scrapes the top definition for each popular word - exports a .csv file with the word, the meaning, and an example in each row

 ## Installation